COVA in a nutshell

 The duties assigned to COVA by the Ministry of Economic Affairs and Climate Policy also include Knowledge Management of the oil sector.
 COVA has an active role in the oil and oil storage markets and always has the latest market information and outlook at its disposal.
 It uses these in monitoring and responding to long-term developments.
 This information is shared with the Ministry of Economic Affairs and Climate Policy as input for the preparation of government policies.

 COVA is a not-for-profit foundation with a statutory task.
-The Minister of Economic Affairs and Climate Policy bears the ultimate responsibility for COVA and determines its articles of association and rules of procedure.
-Its Board is appointed by the Minister and consists of three members.
+The Minister for Climate and Energy bears the ultimate responsibility for COVA and determines its articles of association and rules of procedure.
+Its Board is appointed by the Minister and consists of four members.
 The Board appoints a Managing Director.
 The Managing Director is responsible for COVA’s day-to-day management and for implementing the policies approved by the Board.
 This structure guarantees COVA’s independent position in the Dutch oil market.

 COVA has a team of staff members working in the areas of Strategy, Operations, Stock Accounts, Finance, Control, IT, Knowledge Management and Secretarial Support.
 Each year, the Board submits the budget, the annual report and the annual accounts to the Minister for approval.
 COVA is funded from the stockholding levy imposed on end users of transport fuels.